RubixML/ML/docs/anomaly-detectors/loda.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/AnomalyDetectors/LODA.php">Source</a></span>

 # LODA
-Lightweight Online Detector of Anomalies uses sparse random projection vectors to produce an ensemble of unique one dimensional equi-width histograms able to estimate the probability density of an unknown sample.
-The anomaly score is given by the negative log likelihood whose upper threshold can be set by the user.
+*Lightweight Online Detector of Anomalies* uses a sparse random projection matrix to produce an ensemble of unique one dimensional equi-width histograms able to estimate the probability density of an unknown sample.
+The decision function takes the anomaly score given by the negative log likelihood whose upper threshold can be set by the user.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Ranking](api.md#ranking), [Persistable](../persistable.md)